noodlecollie/gpurad/How VRAD works.md

 ##  dworldlight_t *(bspfile.h:966)*

 Seems to represent a light in the BSP, as opposed to a light in VRAD.
-The difference is that VRAD lights contain references to simulation-specific information, which would be irrelevant to the game engine.
+The difference is that VRAD lights contain references to simulation-specific information, which would be irrelevant to the game engine. *(TODO: Confirm this inference is valid.)*

 ```c++
 struct dworldlight_t